elcolumbio/waipawama/README.md

 A python datapipeline project which builds on pydantic.

 I have some new ideas how i want to evolve my datapipelines.
+We will use the chance to use some modern python.
+Inspired by other great open source projects, e.g. fastapi.

 ## How to get started
 In the process i will learn a lot.